 Some people do not have access to adequate counselling and psychotherapy.
 They may live in a rural community, such as many in northern BC, where local counselling is not available.
 They may suffer from an illness and their mobility may be limited.
 Or they may live in major urban centers, such as Vancouver or Halifax, where they’re unable to find a counsellor who feels like a good “fit.”
-In cases like this, and for my regular clients who travel, I offer online and phone counselling (e-counselling).
+In cases like this, and for my regular clients who travel, I offer online and phone counselling (sometimes called “e-counselling”) over FaceTime or Skype.

 E-counselling is usually conducted over telephone or Skype.
 These counselling sessions are the same as any other, I meet with people at scheduled days and times, usually once per week.
 Once one gets used to the format, e-counselling, and especially online counselling over Skype, is almost always every bit as vital and effective as in-person counselling.